thinkdata-works/trino-rabbitmq-event-listener/README.md

 # Trino Rabbitmq Event Listener

 Event listener plugin for Trino to send query and split events to rabbitmq.

-Features:
+Trino provides a event-listener plugin framework to receive notifications when (1) queries are created, (2) queries are finished, or (3) splits are completed.
+The event payload contains a wealth of information such as:
+- what query has been run and who ran it
+- what columns and tables has the query touched
+- whether the query succeeded or failed
+- performance statistics for the query

+Currently, Trino only supplies built in support for HTTP and MySQL event listeners.

+This plugin allows these event messages to be published to Rabbitmq.
+It includes the abilities to:
-- specify which events can be published
+- specify which events are published
-- configure exchange and exchange types
+- configure the exchange and type for publication
-- publish events to mutliple queues
+- publish the same event to multiple queues
-- specify payload construction before queue publication
+- specify the payload structure before publication
-- append custom properties to be sent along with the event payload
+- configure custom properties to be sent along with the event payload

-## Building
+## Building and Distributing

+The distributed is a fatjar that contains all dependencies.
+The build procedure uses docker, and can be run with:

 ```bash
 ./build.sh
 ```

-Then copy the generated jar file into your Trino plugins directory
+The constructed jar must be added to the plugin directory in Trino, which should be located in a plugin path like `/usr/lib/trino/plugin/rabbitmq-event-listener/*.jar`.

-## Registering
+## Registering the Plugin

 Add `event-listener.properties` with the structure